 We receive calls for help from horse owners across Victoria and we're happy to assist.
 We have access to an extensive range of horse health, wellbeing and training experts through our years of rescuing, rehabilitating and rehoming horses.

 Horse owners make contact for a number of reasons, including:

-Project Hope can also be contacted by owners who don’t know what to do with their horse in extremely difficult situations, circumstances change of they just can't handle their hores.
-We do not normally take horses not negleneglected becuse our network cannot meet this demand.
-However, often we can help in working out where and how another solution or another home may be found.
+Project Hope can also be contacted by owners who don’t know what to do with their horse in extremely difficult situations, circumstances change or they just can't handle their horses.
+Often we can help in working out where and how a solution or another home may be found.

 We also help with support and information where owners have to consider euthanasia for their horse.
 Farewelling Your Horse can assist.

 The rehabilitation of a horse or pony can be the most rewarding and occasionally the most heartbreaking experience for PHHWV members.
 They rehabilitate rescue horses on their own properties